webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 **In most cases, your systems will automatically switch over to the next trusted chain they can find.**

 # Problem
 In some cases, the expiry of the root may causes certificates to be considered untrusted or invalid.
-To fix this you need to make your server uses (serves) the correct chain.
+To fix this you need to make your server use (serve) the correct chain.

 In other cases, the issue may be with the client computer.